This post may contain affiliate links from which i can earn a commission

 - Drink plenty of water – this will help with any hunger and possible constipation

-- Drink coffee or tea - there is nothing like a warm drink to tell you body it's not hungry anymore.
+- Drink coffee or tea – there is nothing like a warm drink to tell your body it’s not hungry anymore.
 I find a black coffee works well for me.

 - Don’t let intermittent fasting be your excuse to go crazy and binge inbetween your fasting periods

-Have you tried intermittent fasting?
+Have you tried intermittent fasting for menopause weight loss?
 How did it work for you?

-If you are struggling to with bloat, menopause weight gain or other menopause symptoms I would certainly recommend you try intermittent fasting.
+If you are struggling with bloat, menopause weight gain or other symptoms I would certainly recommend you try intermittent fasting.